J4nr4l/pblockerai/README.md

 # Title: PblockerAI

+# ⚠ This project is still in developement do not fork it yet

 ## Overview

 This project implements a text generation AI model using state-of-the-art techniques in natural language processing.
 The model is designed to generate coherent and contextually relevant text based on the input it receives.